-Through a qualifications-based selection process, the CCDOA has contracted with Coffman Associates, Inc. to undertake the airport master plan.
+Through a qualifications-based selection process, the CCDOA contracted with Coffman Associates, Inc. to undertake the airport master plan.
 Coffman Associates is an airport consulting firm that specializes in master planning and environmental studies.
-Coffman Associates will lead the planning team, with support from HNTB, Lean Engineering, Accretive Consulting, and Martinez Geospatial.
-HNTB is an engineering firm that will provide support and offer insights into development alternatives and estimates of probable costs.
-Lean Engineering will conduct a technical analysis of airspace, instrument procedures, navigational aids (NAVAIDs), and approach lighting.
-Accretive Consulting will assist with stakeholder engagement and public outreach.
-Martinez Geospatial will provide remote-sensing and photogrammetry services.
+Coffman Associates led the planning team, with support from HNTB, Lean Engineering, Accretive Consulting, Martinez Geospatial, and GCW Engineers/Surveyors.
+HNTB is an engineering firm that provided support and insights into development alternatives and estimates of probable costs.
+Lean Engineering conducted a technical analysis of airspace, instrument procedures, navigational aids (NAVAIDs), and approach lighting.
+Accretive Consulting assisted with stakeholder engagement and public outreach.
+Martinez Geospatial provided remote-sensing and photogrammetry services.
+GCW Engineers/Surveyors evaluated traffic impacts related to overall development recommendations.

-The airport master plan update will be prepared in accordance with FAA requirements, including Advisory Circular (AC) 150/5300-13B, Airport Design, and AC 150/5070-6B, Airport Master Plans.
-The master plan will be closely coordinated with other planning studies relevant to the area and with aviation plans developed by the FAA.
-The plan will also be coordinated with the CCDOA, the City of North Las Vegas, and other local and regional agencies as appropriate.
+The airport master plan update was prepared in accordance with FAA requirements, including Advisory Circular (AC) 150/5300-13B, Airport Design, and AC 150/5070-6B, Airport Master Plans.
+The master plan was closely coordinated with other planning studies relevant to the area and with aviation plans developed by the FAA.
+The plan was also coordinated with the CCDOA, the City of North Las Vegas, and other local and regional agencies as appropriate.